- Make sure you know termination terms before hiring a property management company.

 If you are in a contract with a termination window, set up an alert in your phone or calendar so you don’t forget!

 If you’re unhappy with your property manager’s services, don’t be afraid to ask to terminate the contract without penalties.
-A reputable company should want their clients to be happy, meaning they should be reasonable if you come to them dissatisfied and looking to part ways.
+A reputable company should desire satisfied customers and be reasonable in response to this request.

-We are proud to offer this option to all of our investor clients and we believe that it should be the standard across the board for property management.
-As a property manager, we should be earning your business every single day and if you are unhappy, we believe you should be able to walk away.
-A property management company who believes in the quality of their service offerings will be OK to provide this to all of their clients.
+We are proud to offer this option to all of our investor clients, and we believe that it should be the standard across the board for property management.
+As a property manager, we should be earning your business every single day, and if you are unhappy, we believe you should be able to walk away.
+A property management company who believes in the quality of their service offerings should be able to provide this to all of their clients.

-We wrote this blog to help landlords seeking property management make the most informed decisions possible, as well as provide rental property owners stuck in contracts with actionable advice to navigate the situation.
+We desire to help landlords seeking property management make the most informed decisions possible as well as provide rental property owners stuck in contracts with actionable advice to navigate the situation.
 If you have any further questions, don’t hesitate to contact us.
 Our team wants to be a resource for you in all of your property management needs.
 Give us a call at 303-255-1990.